3lvia/terraform-provider-elvid/README.md

 The provider is published to [registry.terraform.io/providers/3lvia/elvid](https://registry.terraform.io/providers/3lvia/elvid/latest).

-It can be used to manage machineclients (client_credentials/password) and userclients (authorication code), along with ClientSecrets for these clients.
+It can be used to manage machineclients (client_credentials/password), userclients (authorication code), ClientSecrets for these clients and API scopes.
-It uses Azure AD service principal for authentication, and on the API side we requre a specific scope for authorization.
+It uses Azure AD service principal for authentication, and on the API side we require a specific scope for authorization.

 Note that naming of resources, the authentication/authorization, and some schema variables (and their defaults) might be  specific to Elvia's usecase.
 Still we hope you can use this repo for inspiration and as a base to create your custom provider to manage IdentityServer resources.